renaissance-honcho/renaissance-honcho.github.io/_posts/2024-05-27-and-then-well-be-okay-edited.md

 tags:
   - fiction
   - wisdom
-published: true
+published: false
 ---

-When YouTuber/author `exurb1a` posted a short story titled [and then we'll be okay](https://youtu.be/7g1pmHSWHe0), the story hit me hard and I immediately knew it would remain important to me for some time.
-I still find it to be a beautiful, comforting story and I've always wanted a text version that does not specify the protagonist's gender.
-5 years later and I still haven't stumbled across one, so with great respect for the original material, I made one myself, presented with as few meaningful alterations as possible.
+When YouTuber/author `exurb1a` posted a short story titled [and then we'll be okay](https://youtu.be/7g1pmHSWHe0) the story struck me, and I immediately knew it would be with me for a long time.
+I still find it to be a beautiful and comforting story, but I've always wanted a text version which:
+- does not specify the protagonist's gender, and
+- is slightly more suitable for children (within reason) In 5 years I still haven't stumbled across one, so -- with great respect for the original material -- I'm chipping away at it myself.

 <!--more-->